 Image description

 STOP PRESS!
-HCCAS didn't win ClimateCoLab 2014... but it DID make Finalist so is probably a Good Idea...
+HCCAS didn't win ClimateCoLab 2014... but it DID make Semi-Finalist so is probably a Good Idea...

 STOP PRESS 2!
 HCCAS selected by MIT for Solve 2016!
 Watch my presentation to MIT FUEL here on YouTube